melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

-Since 2007, the California Collaborative Fisheries Research Project (CCFRP) has monitored several areas in California to evaluate the performance of \Gls{mpa}s and understand nearshore fish populations [@Wendt2009; @Starr2015].
-In 2017, the survey expanded beyond the four
-\Gls{mpa}s in central California
+Since 2007, the California Collaborative Fisheries Research Project (CCFRP) has monitored several areas in California to evaluate the performance of MPAs and understand nearshore fish populations [@Wendt2009; @Starr2015].
+In 2017, the survey expanded beyond the four MPAs in central California
 (A&ntilde;o Nuevo, Point Lobos, Point Buchon, and Piedras Blancas) to include the entire California coast.
-Fish are collected by volunteer anglers aboard \Gls{cpfv}s guided by one of the following academic institutions based on proximity to fishing location:
+Fish are collected by volunteer anglers aboard Commercial Passenger Fishing Vessels (CPFV)s guided by one of the following academic institutions based on proximity to fishing location:
 Humboldt State University;
 Bodega Marine Laboratories;